replit/kaboom/doc/intro.md

 - `area()` gives it a collider area, so we can check for collisions with other characters later on
 - `body()` gives it a physical body, making it fall due to gravity and ability to jump

-We're also testing out our player character with a little interaction here. `keyPress()` registers an event that runs every time user presses a certain key.
+We're also testing out our player character with a little interaction here. `onKeyPress()` registers an event that runs every time user presses a certain key.
 In this case, we're calling the `.jump()` method (which is provided by the `body()` component) when `"space"` key is pressed.
 Go ahead and slap that space key!

 With the `body()` component, our Bean is going to keep falling into oblivion if we don't hit "space" key enough.
 Let's add a solid platform for Bean to land on.